jonatasgrosman/findpapers/README.md

 $ findpapers bibtex /some/path/search_paul.json /some/path/mybib.bib --selected --categories "Contribution:Tool,Model"
 ```

-But when he compared the papers' data in the ```/some/path/mybib.bib```  file to the PDF files in the ```/some/path/papers``` folder, he noticed that many papers had not been downloaded.
+But when he compared the papers' data in the ```/some/path/mybib.bib```  and PDF files in the ```/some/path/papers``` folder, he noticed that many papers had not been downloaded.

-So when checking the ```/some/path/papers/download.log``` file he could see the link of all papers that were not downloaded correctly, and noticed that some of them were not downloaded due to some limitation of Findpapers (currently the tool has a set of heuristics to perform the download that may not work in all cases).
-However, the vast majority of papers were not downloaded because they were behind a paywall.
-Dr. McCartney has access to these jobs within the network at the university where he works, but he is at home right now.
+So when he opened the ```/some/path/papers/download.log``` file, he could see the URL of all papers that weren't downloaded correctly.
+After accessing these links, he noticed that some of them weren't downloaded due to some limitations of Findpapers (currently, the tool has a set of heuristics to perform the download that may not work in all cases).
+However, the vast majority of papers weren't downloaded because they were behind a paywall.
+But, Dr. McCartney has access to these papers when he's connected to the network at the university where he works, but unfortunately, he is at home right now.

-But he discovers two things that save him from this mess.
+But he discovers two things that could save him from this mess.
 First, the university provides a proxy for tunneling requests.
 Second, Findpapers accepts the configuration of a proxy URL via a variables environment.
+And of course, he'll use this feature.

 ```console
 export FINDPAPERS_PROXY=https://mccartney:super_secret_pass@liverpool.ac.uk:1234